Spacer

 Recent Cases

-Schoengold Sporn Laitman & Lometti, P.C.
+Schoengold & Sporn, P.C.
 Client Alleges OSI Pharmaceuticals, Inc. (OSIP) Mislead Investors in Public Offering on November 10, 2004

-NEW YORK, NY, January 25, 2005 /PRIME ZONE/ - Schoengold Sporn Laitman & Lometti, P.C.
-(ASSLL@) filed a class action lawsuit against OSI Pharmaceuticals, Inc. (AOSIP@ or the ACompany@) (NASDAQ: OSIP) and certain key officers and directors in the United States District Court for the Eastern District of New York on behalf of all purchasers of OSIP securities during the period between October 26, 2004 and November 22, 2004 (the AClass Period@).
-If you purchased OSIP securities pursuant to the Company=s allegedly false and misleading Prospectus dated November 10, 2004, distributed in connection with the Company=s offering of $445 million of common stock, or if you had otherwise purchased OSIP securities during the Class Period, and subsequently sold those securities at a loss you can join the lawsuit pursuing securities claims against the Company and its officer and director defendants by visiting SSLL=s website at www.spornlaw.com or contacting SSLL toll free at (866) 348-7700 or via e-mail at shareholderrelations@spornlaw.com.
+NEW YORK, NY, January 25, 2005 /PRIME ZONE/ - Schoengold & Sporn, P.C. filed a class action lawsuit against OSI Pharmaceuticals, Inc. (OSIP or the Company) (NASDAQ: OSIP) and certain key officers and directors in the United States District Court for the Eastern District of New York on behalf of all purchasers of OSIP securities during the period between October 26, 2004 and November 22, 2004 (the AClass Period@).
+If you purchased OSIP securities pursuant to the Company's allegedly false and misleading Prospectus dated November 10, 2004, distributed in connection with the Company's offering of $445 million of common stock, or if you had otherwise purchased OSIP securities during the Class Period, and subsequently sold those securities at a loss you can join the lawsuit pursuing securities claims against the Company and its officer and director defendants by visiting SSLL=s website at www.spornlaw.com or contacting SSLL toll free at (866) 348-7700 or via e-mail at shareholderrelations@spornlaw.com.
 However, please note that the deadline to seek lead plaintiff status in this case expires February 14, 2005.

 The Complaint alleges that defendants OSIP, Colin Goodard, Robert I. Ingram, Gabriel Leung, Nicole Onetto, Robert L. Van Nostrand, John P. White and certain members of the Company=s Board of Director violated Section 11, 12(a)(2) and 15 of the Securities Act of 1933 having caused, allowed or permitted false and materially misleading registration statement and prospectus dated November 10, 2004 to be issued, whereby $445,000,000 of OSIP=s stock was sold to the investing public at artificially inflated prices.
 In addition, defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, and Rule 10b-5 promulgated thereunder, by issuing a series of material misrepresentations about the Company=s new anti-cancer drug Tarecva, which failed to disclose and /or misrepresented the following adverse facts, among others, that the defendants knew, at least as early as October 26, 2004 that: (1) the Food and Drug Administration (AFDA@) would require that OSIP disclose in it labeling for Tarceva that no survival benefit was observed in the epidermal growth factor receptor (AEGFR@)-negative subgroup; and (2) OSIP did not have sufficient data to claim that Tarceva provided a survivability benefit for EGFR-negative patients.
 As a result of the foregoing, the defendants= positive statements only served to artificially inflate the Company=s stock price.